Fivenan/library-system/README.md

     - Allow users to leave reviews and ratings for books.
     - Curate recommended reading lists based on reviews.

+**Integration with Online Resources:**
+    - Link to e-books, online databases, and other digital resources.

 ## Technology

 ### Language